-How to reduce overhanging problems
+How to reduce overhang issues

 Optimize cooling Good cooling helps the plastic harden faster.
-Turn on the fans or increase their speed for PLA and similar materials.
+Turn on fans or increase their speed for PLA and similar materials.

 makerworld скріншот test overhang models